 It’s Not Easy Being an Honest Person

 After accepting’s end-time work, through reading God’s words and listening to sermons, I came to understand the importance of pursuing being an in one’s belief, and that only by becoming an honest person can someone gain God’s .
 Thus I began practicing to be an honest person in real life.
 After a period of time, I found that I gained some entry into this.
 For example: While praying or conversing with someone, I would be able to speak the truth and from the heart; I could also take fulfilling my duty seriously, and when I revealed corruption I could open myself up to other people.
-Because of this, I thought being an honest person was quite easy to practice, and not at all as difficult as it was made out to be by God’s words: “Many would rather be condemned to hell than speak and act honestly” (“Three Admonitions” in ).
+Because of this, I thought being an honest person was quite easy to practice, and not at all as difficult as it was made out to be by God’s words: “Many people would rather be condemned to hell than speak and act honestly” (“Three Admonitions” in ).
 It was not until later that I was able to appreciate through several experiences that it really is not easy for us, corrupt human beings, to be honest people.
 God’s words really are absolutely true and completely unexaggerated.